matthewmueller/rfcs/text/0003-prisma-expression-support.md

 The serialized query is parsed, type checked and executed by the prisma server.

+**Future development**

+RPN is most likely limiting in the long run.
+It is not straight forward to express group by, aggregation or subqueries in this form.

+Therefore, this proposed serialization should be considered a construct to ensure interoperability with GraphQL.

 **GraphQL Schema**

 That would be exposed on GraphQL types as a special expressoin field, that can be aliased in the query.